austingray/reaxpress/README.md

 }
 ```

 Using @Reaxpress, 'this.props.reaxpressData' will be the same value on the client side as it is on the server side.
-Any child components that will display custom data should use the @Reaxpress decorator.
-This will make the global reaxpressData available as this.props.reaxpressData:
+Any child components that display custom data should use the @Reaxpress decorator to gain access to the contents.

 ```javascript
 import React from 'react';